s-kling/CubingTools.de/README.md

    - Fetch real-time average times from WCA profiles, allowing event times to be calculated accurately based on official records.
    - Automatically populates form fields based on WCA IDs, simplifying data entry for competitors.

+5. **Result Analysis and Reporting**
+   - Generate detailed reports on event outcomes, participant performance, and overall competition statistics.
+   - Export results in various formats for easy sharing and record-keeping.

+6. **Customizable Event Parameters**
+   - Adjust event settings such as time limits, cutoffs, and round formats to suit specific competition needs.
+   - Save and load event configurations for recurring competitions.

 ---

 ## Highlighted Files